Religious Studies

 This introduction to the beliefs, doctrines, ideas, and practices that shape the unity and diversity of the Catholic tradition explores theological, devotional, and spiritual forms of expression in their historical and cultural contexts in order to appreciate the particularity of Catholic themes.
 The course also considers how these themes engage contemporary Catholic life and exercise an influence on the wider culture.
 Previously RS 0115.

-RLST 1501 Introduction to Theological Ethics 3 Credits
+RLST 1501 Introduction to Christian Ethics 3 Credits

 Attributes: RSTH Religious Studies Theology Track